theartful/broadcast_queue/README.md

 - [ ] Implement the `semaphore` class on Windows and MacOS.
 - [ ] Support non trivially copyable and non trivially destructible data types.
+- [ ] Try 128-bit atomic intrinsics on x64 architecture to get rid of seqlocks
+in the case when stored data is 64-bit long.

 [1]: https://www.hpl.hp.com/techreports/2012/HPL-2012-68.pdf